 Specific Legal Duties

-Courts have developed special rules regarding the duty that a defendant may have in a specific case.
-Where a duty does exist, it is based on specific circumstances or the nature of the relationship between the parties.
+Courts have developed special rules regarding the legal duties that people owe to one another in certain situations.
+Where such a duty does exist, it is usually based on the nature of the relationship between the parties or the specific circumstances of the case.

 Duty to Rescue

 The general rule is that a person has no duty to rescue another person who is in peril.
-Even in an extreme situation, such as where an adult sees a child trapped on top of railroad tracks, courts generally hold that a person is under no duty to come to the aid of another.
-Courts, however, recognize several exceptions.
-These include the following:
+Even in an extreme situation, such as where an adult sees a child trapped on top of railroad tracks, courts generally find that a person is under no duty to come to the aid of another.
+Courts, however, recognize several important exceptions, including the following:

-- The Defendant Created the Peril.
-Where the defendant's negligence created the need for the plaintiff to be rescued, the defendant is generally under a duty to rescue the plaintiff.
+- The Defendant Created the Peril: If the defendant's negligence created the need for the plaintiff to be rescued, the defendant is generally under a duty to rescue the plaintiff.

-- Undertaking to Act.
-If a defendant begins to rescue a person but then stops, in some instances the defendant may be under a duty to continue the rescue.
-Most courts require that the defendant act reasonably once the rescue has begun.
+- Undertaking to Act: If a defendant begins to rescue a person but then stops, in some instances the defendant may be under a duty to continue the rescue.
+Most courts require that the defendant act reasonably once a rescue has begun.
 If a reasonable person would have continued to rescue the victim, then the defendant may have been under a duty to continue the rescue.

-- Special Relationship.
-A defendant may have the duty to rescue a person where the defendant has a special relationship with the victim, such as in an employer-employee or a school-student relationship.
+- Special Relationship: A defendant may be under a duty to rescue if the defendant has a special relationship with the victim, such as in an employer-employee or a school-student relationship.

 Good Samaritan Laws